njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyBank/Resources/README.md

-This folder contains the PyBank Challenge'd input file.
+This folder contains the PyBank Challenge's input file.